Language Creation Questionnaire

 Further reading:

-Manner of articulation
+Manner and secondary articulation

 Question 6: Nasal stops